Pre & Post Conference

 The two-hour amble around Dove Lake will be sufficient, for the passer-by, to appreciate the rugged beauty of Cradle Mountain and the National Park.
 Venture a little further afield and you will experience what, apart from earliest European settlement history, makes Tasmania so unique and appealing.
 Yes, there are little-walked beaches on the east coast and rivers tumbling down to the west coast, but in its heart Tasmania has a wilderness, barely touched, soothing to the soul, and designated as a World Heritage Area.
 There is no higher accolade.
 And the iconic peaks of Cradle Mountain are the diadem in this crown.

-Visit the Cradle Mountain pages on the Parks and Wildlife Service Tasmania website
+Cradle Mountain pages on the Parks and Wildlife Service Tasmania website

 4. Visit the Freycinet Peninsula and Wineglass Bay